-Important: the resized image cannot be smaller than your largest thumbnail so you could regenerate your thumbnails if you need to.
+Important: the resized image should not be smaller than your largest thumbnail.
+You could actually enter a smaller value, but then you won’t be able to regenerate your largest thumbnail afterwards if you need to.

 The second resize option takes the big side of the image and it makes it equal to the value you set.
 Sizes will be smaller or equal to the corresponding value.

-If you are not sure which option is better for your user case, please test it on a few images from your WP Media Library.
-Keep Image backup option active, in case you are not pleased with the resize results.
+If you are not sure which option is better for your use case, please test it on a few images from your WordPress Media Library.
+Make sure to keep the Image backup option active, in case you are not pleased with the resize results.